Jaggregate version 3.2.1

 }

-private static <E> BinaryFunction<Integer, E, Object> printWithIndexOn(
+private static <E> BinaryFunctor<Integer, E, Void> printWithIndexOn(

 final PrintStream sink ) {

-return new BinaryFunction<Integer, E, Object>() {
+return new BinaryFunctor<Integer, E, Void>() {

 sink.println( "element at index " + index + ": " + element );